-From the 21st century, all the way back to the 16th, Mexico City is loaded with Historic Sites and Buildings.
+From the 21st century, all the way back to the ancient period, Mexico City is loaded with Historic Sites and Buildings.
 In world history, pretty much the entire 17th and 18th centuries happened here - or at least passed through.

 For constructions older than that, don't miss the section on Archaeological Sites.
 For anything newer than that, you're in the right place.